Origins of the Asymptotic Bias of SNIS

 A parallel, independent result

-While we were working on this, Kamélia Daudel and François Roueff were, essentially in parallel and independently, establishing a closely related moment statement in a rather different context: their paper (Daudel and Roueff 2024) studies asymptotics for gradient estimators of the VR-IWAE bound in importance weighted variational inference, and along the way proves, among other things, the kind of first-order moment expansion for self-normalised importance weights that we were trying to get in (Deligiannidis et al. 2025).
-Their assumptions and ours are written in different languages and motivated by different applications, but we see the two efforts as part of the same small movement towards turning the known asymptotic bias of SNIS into a fully rigorous moment statement.
-We are grateful to Kamélia Daudel for pointing out her work to us around the same time.
+While we were doing this, Kamélia Daudel and François Roueff were, in parallel, proving a closely related moment statement in a different context.
+Their paper (Daudel and Roueff 2024) studies asymptotics for gradient estimators of the VR-IWAE bound in importance weighted variational inference, and along the way obtains a first-order moment expansion for self-normalised importance weights of the same flavour as the one we are after in (Deligiannidis et al. 2025).
+The two efforts are motivated by different applications and written in different languages, but they point in the same direction: upgrading the known asymptotic bias of SNIS to a proper moment statement.
+We are grateful to Kamélia Daudel for pointing out her work to us.